Eisenhower Matrix for Exam Preparation

 DO FIRST

-• Review the most difficult topic for an exam in 2 days
+• Review most difficult topic for exam in two days

-• Get clarification from a professor on a key concept before the exam
+• Get clarification from professor on confusing concept

 PLAN THIS WEEK

-• Create a comprehensive study schedule for the next 2 weeks
+• Create comprehensive study schedule for exam period

 DELEGATE

-• Making your study notes look 'perfect' with multiple colors
+• Make study notes aesthetically perfect with colors

-• Responding to non-urgent study group chat messages
+• Respond to non-urgent study group chat messages

 SKIP IF NEEDED